r-owen/seguin_web_server/README.md

 ## Road Map

-* Add support for talking to a real loom (though I will not be able to properly test this until I can buy a loom).
+* Test this software on a real loom.
+* Make the design look better on a phone.
 * Add support for other languages.
 * Use a database to store patterns and the current pick.